 Here are some suggestions of the type of actions you could take to get started:

 Current students could start by talking to PhDs in their department about their experiences.
 They could also find out if there are relevant postgraduate study talks and events offered by the careers service or your school/department which may cover application processes, funding and opportunities.

 For those who have graduated quite recently can you contact your final year or dissertation tutor and talk to them about what a PhD involves?

 UK universities may also attend postgraduate study events in different countries which may be useful for anyone thinking of coming to the UK to undertake a research degree.

 Tip 2 – Do your research

 Research what you would like to research but also be prepared to adapt this to what is possible.
 This, as one of my academic colleagues stated, may be about achieving a balance between keeping an open mind, whilst listening to what potential supervisors or sponsors know about what is happening and retaining passion for, and knowledge about, the area you want to target.
 Keep checking the balance between the desire to apply for a PhD and applying for the right PhD.

-Research funding – it is important to understand how PhDs are funded as well as knowing about funding sources and opportunities for PhDs.
+Research funding – it is important to understand how PhDs are funded as well as know about funding sources and opportunities for PhDs.
 Good places to start are:

 In my experience, prospective students leave the question of funding until late in the decision-making process possibly because they fear it may be a block to their ambitions or because they think potential supervisors may doubt their motivation if they raise any financial questions.
 If you are being offered funding make sure you understand what it will cover, for example, fees only or fees and living costs.